HiReach-Project/congestion-tracing-standalone/README.md

     **Code:** 200 OK
     **Content:** `3`
-    The response is an integer representing the total number of devices being inside the perimeter of a circle of radius `12.5` meters and the center at `44.348732, 26.104334` which posted their location data (`lat`, `lon`) in the past 45 seconds.
+    The response is an integer representing the total number of devices (users) being inside the perimeter of a circle of radius `12.5` meters and the center at `44.348732, 26.104334` which posted their location data (`lat`, `lon`) in the past 45 seconds.

 ### Get prediction